Published On: May 03 2013 12:09:25 AM CDTUpdated On: May 03 2013 01:00:00 AM CDT

 1973: The 108-story Sears Tower in Chicago is topped out at 1,451 feet as the world's tallest building.
 It would hold that distinction for 25 years, until the Petronas Twin Towers in Kuala Lumpur, Malaysia, opened in 1998.

-1970: Actor Bobby Cannavale, best known for his TV work on the shows "Third Watch," "Will & Grace," "Nurse Jackie" and "Boardwalk Empire," is born in Union City, N.J.
+1970: Actor Bobby Cannavale, best known for his TV work on the shows "Third Watch," "Will & Grace," "Nurse Jackie" and "Boardwalk Empire," is born in Union City, New Jersey.
 Cannavale also appeared in movies such as "The Station Agent," "Snakes on a Plane" and "Shall We Dance?"

 1968: Dr. Denton Cooley of the Texas Heart Institute performs the first successful heart transplant in the United States on Everett Thomas, whose heart was damaged from rheumatic heart disease.
 Thomas lived for 204 days with the heart donated from a 15-year-old girl.
 In 1969, Cooley would become the first heart surgeon to implant an artificial heart into a human.